wenzhixin/bootstrap-table/docs/_i18n/en/extensions/filter-control.md

 * description: Set true to add an `input` or `select` into the column.
 * default: `false`

+### filterShowClear

+* type: Boolean
+* description: Set true to add a button to clear all the controls added by this plugin
+* default: `false`

 ## Column options

 ### filterControl